filbil27/Dell-Fan-Control/README.md

-# Dell-Fan-Control
+# Dell Fan Control
-A .Net Core Service that manually controls the speeds of fans on Dell Poweredge server
+A .Net Core Service that manually controls the speeds of fans on Dell PowerEdge Servers

 ### Prerequisites